A Comprehensive Survey on Long Context Language Modeling: Infrastructure

 \subsubsection{Speculative Decoding}

 In long output scenarios, the decoding phase becomes a dominant factor in overall inference time.
 Greedy Decoding requires transmitting the model parameters for every new token computation.
 Speculative Decoding, on the other hand, accelerates this process by generating multiple potential tokens in a single pass and processing them together, thereby reducing the frequency of transferring model parameters from HBM to the computation units.
 Specifically, Speculative Decoding~\citep{leviathan2023fast} consists of a smaller draft model and a larger target model, the core idea is: (1) The draft model generates $\gamma$ candidate tokens.
 (2) The target model verifies the $\gamma$ tokens simultaneously.
 (3) The target model then either generates the first rejected token or adds a new token if all previous tokens are accepted.
 Self-Speculative Decoding~\citep{hooper2023speed,zhang-etal-2024-draft,elhoushi-etal-2024-layerskip} leverage layer-skipping techniques to use the target model itself as the draft model, thereby reducing the overhead associated with maintaining a separate draft model.
 This approach sometimes allows the draft model and the final model to share the KV cache~\citep{elhoushi-etal-2024-layerskip}, further optimizing resource usage.
 MagicDec~\citep{chen2024magicdec} and TRIFORCE~\citep{suntriforce} use a draft model with a fixed KV budget using sparse attention.
-Medusa~\citep{cai2024medusa} and Eagle~\citep{li2024eagle} introduce additional heads trained after the target model to predict the next few tokens directly.
+While the aforementioned methods effectively reduce or eliminate the overhead of a separate draft model, an alternative body of research demonstrates that significant performance gains can be achieved by carefully designing the architecture of a dedicated draft model.
+To enhance draft model accuracy in speculative decoding, various architectural modifications have been proposed.
+One line of work involves adding specialized components to the draft model; for example, Medusa~\citep{cai2024medusa} employs multiple FFN heads, while Eagle~\citep{li2024eagle} incorporates features from the larger model's embeddings.
+Another promising direction explores alternative model architectures entirely, such as using a Mamba-based model for token prediction~\citep{choi2025mamba}, fully leveraging the efficiency of State Space Models(SSMs).
 More details about Speculative Decoding can be seen in this survey~\citep{xia2024unlocking}.